Should I Hire An Electric Car In Lanzarote?

 Charging at home

-We have an outdoor socket, but not a wallbox, at our house, so it was easy to use the cable supplied to connect the car after a day out driving.
 The car tells you how long it needs to fully charge.
-For us, depending on how much charge was left at the end of the day, that ranged from 8 to 14 hours, the latter after we ran right down to 20%.
+For us, depending on how much charge was left at the end of the day, that ranged from 8 to 14 hours on a normal electrical socket, the latter after we ran right down to 20%.
 It’s not quick on a normal socket, but it’s very doable.
 We simply plugged in when we got home, and it was always at 100% by the time we needed the car again.
 You can also set the car to cool the interior on a hot day, while it’s still connected to the mains, which saves that big battery drain cooling it down when you set off.

 Public Chargers